ready4-dev/readyforwhatsnext/content/en/docs/Framework/Use/Authoring-Modules/Authoring-Algorithms/index.en.md

 ## Motivation

-The [ready4 youth mental health systems model](https://www.ready4-dev.com/) is [implemented using an object-oriented programming (OOP) approach](https://ready4-dev.github.io/ready4class/articles/V_01.html).
+The [ready4 framework](https://www.ready4-dev.com/) uses [an object-oriented programming (OOP) approach](https://ready4-dev.github.io/ready4class/articles/V_01.html) to implement computational health economic models.
 One motivation for using OOP is the concept of "abstraction" - making things as simple as possible for end-users of `ready4` modules by exposing the minimal amount of code required to implement each method.

 However, some users of the `ready4` modules will want to "look under the hood" and examine the code that implements module algorithms in much more detail.
 Reasons to do so include to:

 -   gain detailed insight into how methods are implemented;
--   test individual sub-components ("functions") of methods as part of code verification and model validation checks;
+-   test individual sub-components of methods as part of code verification and model validation checks;
--   re-use functions when authoring new methods.
+-   re-use sub-components of existing methods when authoring new methods.

-Therefore when authoring `ready4` code libraries, it is important to ensure that "under the hood" code can be readily understood.
-Two ways for achieving this goal is to ensure that all functions (even those not intended for use by modeller end-users) are adequately documented and adopt a consistent house style (e.g. naming conventions). ready4fun provides workflow tools (classes, methods, functions and datasets) to achieve these goals.
+To help facilitate achieving these objectives, methods associated with ready4 modules can be de-composed into functions that can be used independent of ready4 modules.
+However, these functions need to be documented and will be easier to comprehend if they adopt a consistent house style (e.g. naming conventions). ready4fun provides workflow tools (classes, methods, functions and datasets) to achieve these goals.

 ## ready4fun function authoring taxonomies, abbreviations and workflow